Accelerated Master’s degree programs

 Applying to the program

-Students must apply for admission to the program through the School of Sustainable Engineering and the Built Environment (SSEBE) and Graduate Admissions.
-The SSEBE application is a paper application; Graduate Admissions uses an online application.
-The SSEBE application must be reviewed prior to completing the online application with Graduate Admissions.
-Both applications must be received before your file will be reviewed for admittance.
+Students will initially apply for provisional admittance into the program through the School of Sustainable Engineering and the Built Environment (SSEBE) The SSEBE application is a paper application.
+The application must be received before your file will be reviewed for provisional admittance.

 Priority application deadlines are March 15 for the fall semester and November 15 for the spring semester.
-You must be admitted by our School and The Graduate Education Office before the first day of classes when you plan to share—double count—courses.
+You must be admitted by our School and the Graduate College before the first day of classes when you plan to share—double count—courses.

 Submit the following documents to the Advising Center in CAVC 437: